 Rodriguez lasted just three years in Texas.
 He was sent to the New York Yankees where he moved to third base to team with Derek Jeter.
 Now with a high-profile team, Rodriguez's controversial persona was matched with the polarizing Yankees.
 He remained one of the most dangerous hitters in baseball, but Alex Rodriguez cards didn't see the same significant bump other players often get when they move to a big-market team.

-After years of rumors, Rodriguez came forward in 2009 and admitted to using steroids while with the Rangers.
-Although he was hardly the only player to do so during the era, it still stung many baseball fans.
+After years of rumors, Rodriguez came forward in 2009 and admitted to using steroids.
+He was also suspended in 2013, leading to a very public battle with Bud Selig and MLB.
+Although he is hardly the only player to use steroids, his fat contract makes him a big target, even in New York.
 However, over time, this may present an opportunity for collectors.
 While any records Rodriguez breaks will be met with skeptics, history may be a little more forgiving and could eventually push Alex Rodriguez cards back up.

 No matter how someone looks at Rodriguez, the numbers already have him as one of baseball's all-time greats.
 A three-time American League MVP, he has the potential of breaking Barry Bonds' all-time home run record.
 Should that happen, Alex Rodriguez cards will certainly get a bump.
 It will also be a telling time to see if fans are willing to looking his perceived greed and past transgressions.